jose-hirmas/mdefportafolio/docs/seminars/05-Tech beyond the Myth.md

 # Tech beyond the Myth

-> ## "Just because something doesn’t do what you planned it to do doesn’t mean it’s useless"
+> ## "Just because something doesn’t do what you planned it to do doesn’t mean it’s useless" (Thomas A. Edison)

 ### Forensics of the Obsolescence